-Teuton is vice president of Kenworth of Louisiana, a full-service dealership with locations in Baton Rouge, Houma, Lafayette, Lake Charles, Monroe, New Orleans and Shreveport; a full-service Hino dealership in Baton Rouge; and Southland Truck Leasing at all locations.
+Teuton is vice president of Kenworth of Louisiana, a full-service dealership with locations in Baton Rouge, Houma, Lafayette, Lake Charles, Monroe, New Orleans and Shreveport; full-service Hino dealerships in Baton Rouge and Monroe; and Southland Truck Leasing at all locations.
 ATD, a division of the National Automobile Dealers Association, represents more than 1,800 medium- and heavy-duty truck dealerships.

 Disclaimer: This publication is offered for informational purposes and is not intended as accounting or legal advice.
 It is essential that dealers consult with their tax practitioners, attorneys, and other professional advisors when contemplating or conducting a dealership valuation for purposes of sale, tax reporting, ownership change, and other circumstances.